npm/pneumatic-tubes/README.md

 ### 4. Create a text file containing the packages you wish to migrate

-_Note: you can only publish scoped modules to your private registry._
+_Note: you can only publish scoped packages to your private registry._

 The text file should look something like this: